How To Get Rid of Fruit Flies for Good

 How can you get rid of fruit flies?

-Storing your seeded produce in your fridge, minimizing points of entry in your home, and keeping doors and windows closed can keep these parasites at bay.
-But if you’re not too keen on keeping your home on lockdown year-round, there’s another simple way to make your fruit fly problem a thing of the past.
+Storing your seeded produce in your fridge, minimizing points of entry in your home, and closing doors and windows can keep them at bay.
+But if you’re not too keen on having your home on lockdown year-round, there’s another simple way to make your fruit fly problem a thing of the past.

 Does Zevo work on other bugs?

-Plant lovers will be glad to hear that Zevo also works on gnats, those tiny black bugs you might see hovering around (and potentially damaging) your indoor foliage.
-While Zevo was specifically designed for fruit flies, house flies, and gnats, there are plenty of other flying insects that are also attracted to UV light, so you never know what you might catch.
+Zevo was specifically designed for fruit flies, house flies, and gnats and plant lovers will be glad to hear that Zevo works great on fungus gnats, those tiny black bugs you might see hovering around (and potentially damaging) your indoor foliage.